morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[pulsecountd]`

-Enable this module (true or false)
+Enable this module if you want to read pulse counter inputs.

     PULSECOUNTD_ENABLED=false